 You may feel some tenderness to biting on the tooth afterward.
 This is normal and can be reduced with over-the-counter anti-inflammatory medications like Advil.

 If you have severe tooth pain or suspect that you have an infected tooth, it is best to come in.
 Please note that an abscessed tooth will not simply “go away” on its own.
 It can turn into something more serious, and even deadly, like sepsis.
-For any of these concerns, you can call our office for an appointment or request an appointment here, and we’ll call you.
+For any of these concerns, you can call our office for an appointment or schedule an appointment here, and we’ll call you.